Lelabeshidze/scandiweb-task/README.md

 1.Download and install XAMPP from https://www.apachefriends.org/

-2.Clone the repository and move API folder into the xampp/htdocs folder

-3.Make database(scandiwebtask) and table(products) in phpMyAdmin with columns(SKU, Category,Name, Price, Size, Weight, Height, Length, Width)
+2.Clone the repository and move API folder into the xampp/htdocs folder 3.Open project folder in the terminal and run composer update 3.Make database(products_server) and table(products) in phpMyAdmin with columns(SKU, productType,Name, Price, Size, Weight, Height, Length, Width)

 4.Start Apache and MySQL from XAMPP Control Panel